priyankamandikal/project/README.md

 # project

-This is a test repo for experimaneting with Git version control.
+This is a test repo for experimenting with Git version control.